 Is varicose vein surgery covered by insurance?

-Depends, if one has symptoms of leg swelling, pain, ulcers or clots, then all medical insurance and even Medicare covers the cost of surgery.
+Depends, if one has symptoms of leg swelling, pain, ulcers or clots, then all medical insurance and even Medicare covers the cost of treatment.
 However, if the surgery is done purely for cosmetic reasons, then the cost of the procedure is not covered.
-The average cost of varicose vein surgery per leg ranges from $300 - $600 (or possibly more) depending on the type of procedure.